 “Both parties want to say they’re keeping the county or state safe,” said Jenkins-Snodgrass.
 “Unless there is a potential gain from helping already convicted criminals, why would a legislator put their name on it?
 They are fearful that their constituents are not buying into this.
 But to the contrary, Virginia constituents are concerned about human rights.”

-This is the first in a series of articles, Solitary Confinement: Reviewing the Reforms, that assesses a variety of reforms that have reduced the use of solitary confinement in jurisdictions across the country.
+This article is the first in a series, Solitary Confinement: Revisiting the Reforms, that assesses a variety of changes that have reduced the use of solitary confinement in jurisdictions across the country.
 Solitary Watch will be examining where reforms have succeeded, where they have failed or stalled, and where they fall short of the claims being made by corrections officials, which are sometimes echoed by mainstream media.
 We will be publishing these articles on no particular schedule, whenever the opportunities arise.
 Funding for this work has been provided by The Langeloth Foundation.

 Banner photograph: Still from HBO film Solitary (2016).